Skip to Main Content

 Overview

-Prior to entering the legal profession, Rachel worked as a human resources professional in unionized and non-unionized facilities in the United States and Sweden.
-While in law school, Rachel worked with the National Labor Relations Board in Hartford, Connecticut.
+Before entering private practice, Rachel worked as a human resources professional in both unionized and non-unionized facilities in the United States and Sweden — experience that gives her a unique, management-side perspective and enhances her credibility with executive leadership.
+During law school, she worked with the National Labor Relations Board in Hartford, Connecticut.

-Rachel serves in a leadership role with the Day Pitney Diverse Attorneys Network and is a member of the firm's Diversity Committee.
-She is also the co-chair of Day Pitney's Hiring Committee.
+In addition to leading the firm’s Employment and Labor practice, Rachel is active in firm diversity initiatives, serving in a leadership role with the Day Pitney Diverse Attorneys Network and is on the firm’s Diversity Committee.
+She previously chaired and co-chaired the firm’s Hiring Committee

 Experience